ViCode-X/firewall-server-Handler/README.md

 ## Introduction

-The purpose of this repo is to simulate a firewall server handling a malicious event for [Forage's](https://www.theforage.com) Telstra Cyber virtual experience program.
+The purpose of this repo is to simulate a firewall server handling a malicious event for a Cyber virtual experience program.

 ## Requirements